MikeMcl/bignumber.js/README.md

     var BigNumber = require('./bignumber');

-or put it in a *node_modules* directory within the directory and use
+or put it in a *node_modules* directory within the directory and use `require('bignumber')`.

-    var BigNumber = require('bignumber');

 The library is also available from the [npm](https://npmjs.org/) registry, so

     $ npm install bignumber.js

 will install this entire directory in a *node_modules* directory within the current directory.

-It can then be loaded with
+It can then be loaded with `require('bignumber.js')`.

-    var BigNumber = require('bignumber.js');

 To load with AMD loader libraries such as [requireJS](http://requirejs.org/):